Our Posthuman Future: Political control of biotechnology

 Fukuyama rejects the notion that biotechnology cannot be controlled.
 Nuclear weapons, nuclear power, ballistic missiles, biological and chemical warfare, illegal human organ trade, neuropharmacological drugs, genetically modified foods, human experimentation have been the subject of effective international political control.
 Occasional breaking of the law, cannot be used as an excuse not to pursue legislature at all.
 "Every country makes murder a crime and attaches severe penalties to homicide, and yet murders nonetheless occur.
 The fact that they do has never been a reason for giving up on the law or on attempts to enforce it."

-Author outlines several issues that need to be address to establish an effective international regulation of biotechnology:
+Author outlines several issues that need to be addressed to establish an effective international regulation of biotechnology: